peirce-lang/.github/profile/README.md

 Self-taught SQL.
 The only person in the firm who could query the data.

-Making under six figures after a quarter century doing work that analysts elsewhere would do.

 Built SNF, Peirce, and Reckoner anyway.

 Built with metaphor, isomorphism, and AI.